Sandy Hook dad says Alex Jones made his life a 'living hell'

 “Alex started this fight,” Heslin said, “and I’ll finish this fight.”

 Jones wasn't in court during Heslin's testimony, a move the father called “cowardly.”
-Jones has skipped much of the testimony during the two week trial and had a cadre of bodyguards to the courtroom when he did attend.
+Jones has skipped much of the testimony during the two-week trial and had a cadre of bodyguards in the courtroom when he did attend.
 Tuesday was the last scheduled day for testimony and Jones was expected to take the stand as the only witness in his defense.

 Scarlett Lewis was also called to the stand Tuesday.